olivier-2018/dt-exercises/_instructions_mooc/04-ModCon/41-intro-quiz.md

 [x] Not all systems should be controlled with stability as an objective.

 [explanation]
-Once we all agree that controls is about making systems behave as we want, there are very few instances in which sending a system unstable might be desirable (exceptions being, e.g., acrobatic flight or selected military/destructive applications).
+Once we all agree that the field of controls is about making systems behave as we want, there are very few instances in which sending a system unstable might be desirable (exceptions being, e.g., acrobatic flight or selected military/destructive applications).
 An unstable system will behave unpredictably, potentially with catastrophic results.
 [explanation]

 >> How would you imagine, in practice, a car (or a Duckiebot) going unstable? <<